Since leaving the corporate world, and jumping into entrepreneurship I’ve been a founder of three startups.

 Let me state a simple example:

-If he stays in the Company, he will be assigned the:
+If he stays in the company, he will be assigned:

-At the end of the 4 years, he will own the totality of the equity initially granted.
+At the end of the four years, he will own the totality of the equity initially granted.
 Again I would always recommend getting legal counsel to be on the safe side.

 This article does not intend to be the recipe for a successful team because, well, there is no recipe.